Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 You must licence your project under GPL-3.0 and make the source code availabe if it includes a part of this pack.

+## For Server Owners

+You don't need to ask for my permission to put it on your server, this is already given as part of the licence.

+If your players ask where the commands are from though, provide a link to either MCPEDL, CurseForge, or the Github repository.

 # Other Stuff

-You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite).
+You can find the source code and latest releases on [Github](https://github.com/Aevarkan/MCBE-extended-commands-suite) as well as older ones.